Cheap Hotels in Bath City Centre

-Nonetheless, it’s still somewhere that should be on your UK bucket list – but if you’ve got no money, I’ve got you covered.
+Nonetheless, it is one of the best UK city breaks, and still somewhere that should be on your bucket list – but if you’ve got no money, I’ve got you covered.
 I completely feel your pain – I lived in Bath for eight months Harry Potter-style, in a tiny room under the stairs because it was part of the flat with the cheapest rent.
 (Spoiler: it still wasn’t cheap).

 While I was living in Bath, I put together some of the best free things to do in Bath, and I’ve compiled them into a handy post just for you!

 And now it’s time to assess the cheap hotels in Bath city centre.
 Hopefully this list of hotels and hostels will help you while you’re hunting for accommodation in Bath!
 I’ve included an average price, but you’ll want to click through on the links provided to see exact prices as they may fluctuate.